swapnil-srivastava/coding-challenge/README.md

 Bonus Points if you implement more filter Fields.

 ##### The List
 Is a list of products.
 The list should always ONLY contain the products of one specific brand.
 So make sure there is always one brand selected in the filter by default.
+If the filter, does not return any products, a text stating "No products to be displayed" should show.
 Each Item in the list should display the name of the product and its price.
 When the user clicks on a list item, he should be redirected to the detail page of the choosen product.

 ### Page 2 - Detail Page
 The detail Page should contain all the information that you get from the Api about that product(including the picture).
 It is up to you how to arrange and style those informations.
 The exact product should not only be reachable by clicking it in the list but also by just entering its url.
 So each item should have its own unique url.

+### Version Control
+Please fork this Repository to start working.
+Commit your changes in a style as if you would be working a small team.
+Display that you know how to use branching, rebasing, merging and so forth.

 ### Bonus Points
 We are looking for a coder, not a designer so don't worry if your app does not look like an absolute beauty.
 However Bonus Points if you can come up with a cool design and clean css.